Two students working during a class

 Women’s Studies

-Women’s Studies is an interdisciplinary program focused on the study of women and gender.
-Students in this program explore important questions about gendered identities, gendered systems of discrimination, and how we may work towards gender equity and social justice.
+Explore important questions about gendered identities, gendered systems of discrimination, and how we may work towards gender equity and social justice.

-The Women Studies minor is ideal for students interested in learning about issues such as gender-based violence (GBV), the intersection of gendered poverty and migration, the complex issues surrounding the changing nature of gender roles, the persistence of gender-based discrimination in the workplace and in education, and the complex issues of unpaid care and work, among other important topics.
+The Women’s Studies minor is ideal for students interested in learning about issues such as gender-based violence (GBV), the intersection of gendered poverty and migration, the complex issues surrounding the changing nature of gender roles, the persistence of gender-based discrimination in the workplace and in education, and the complex issues of unpaid care and work, among other important topics.

 Learn By Doing